 Where Can You Hang a Chandelier?

 Almost any room or space can be made to feel more luxurious with the addition of a chandelier.
-A dining room is a common place to start when considering hanging a chandelier or pendant light in your home or elsewhere.
+A dining room is a common space to consider hanging a chandelier or pendant light in your home.
 Other popular spaces include a living room, entryway/foyer over a staircase or lobby, kitchen or over a kitchen island, bedroom, bathroom, nursery, or even your front porch.

 Buying the Right Chandelier